 Group 2C. - Personality Type C.

 a.
-I am very happy with my life and I am seeking someone to share it with.
+I am thrilled with my life, and I am seeking someone to share it with.

 b.
-I am fun and considered the life of a party.
+I am fun and considered the life of the party.

 c.
 I am dependable.